 Below: The seed head with individual seeds (cypselae) - both from the disc florets.

-Notes: White Wood Aster, formerly classified as Aster divaricatus L., is not native to the State.
+Notes: White Wood Aster, formerly classified as Aster divaricatus, is not native to the State.
 It is native to the eastern United States and in Canada to Quebec and Ontario where it is considered rare and endangered.
 It was originally brought into the Garden by Eloise Butler in 1911 from Gillett's Nursery in Southwick, MA.
-She reported planting it on May 17th, 1911 along with a group of other species obtained from Gillett's Nursery in Southwick MA.
+She reported planting it on May 17th, 1911 along with a group of other species obtained from Gillett's.
 In her report to the Board of Park Commissioners in 1915, Eloise discussed the asters of the Garden.
 Her only comment on this species was that it had entirely died out.
 She replanted in April 1918 with plants from Gillett's.
 Martha Crone first planted it on Sept.
-18, 1937, and again in 1945, however, it escaped being on Martha Crone's 1951 Garden Census, but is present again today.
+18, 1937, and again in 1945, however, it escaped being on Martha Crone's 1951 Garden Census, but is present again today as Susan Wilkins planted it in 2011 and 2012.
 Eurybia macrophylla (the Bigleaf or Large-leaved Aster) is the only species of Eurybia native to Minnesota.

 Eloise wrote an essay on the Garden asters in 1915 for the Agassiz Association for publication in the Asa Gray Bulletin.